 In order for the collection company to state that it had an agreement with you, it has to show how it was going to benefit you.
 For example, was the collection company going to issue you credit like a credit card company?
 Highly unlikely.
 Therefore, to say that it had a contract with you is fraudulent, because the collection company cannot provide the same services as the credit card company did.
 It would be like the credit card company selling your contract to another company that required you to sell your house to them at the end of one year.
 This new requirement would not be something that you agreed to in the original contract, and since there was no “meeting of the minds,” you did not come to any agreement with the collection company.

 Here, then, you simply cite statute of frauds.
 Research your state’s case law to see how your state stands on this point.
-Nonetheless, because the collection company cannot provide the same services as the original credit card company, it is breach of contract, thus, we invoke “statute of frauds.”
+In any case, because the collection company cannot provide the same services as the original credit card company, adding this new requirement is breach of contract; thus, we invoke “statute of frauds.”

 Lastly, we come to: